maxnd/mxMarkEdit/README.md

 # Revision history

+**Version 1.3.26**
+- Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
+- Small bugs in the titles list fixed.

 **Version 1.3.25**
-- Compiled with Lazarus 4.6 and FPC 3.2.2.
+- Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Small bugs fixed.

 **Version 1.3.24**